h1data/convert-weblate-csv/README.md

 "[DELETED] former test/single/original/localization_ja.csv:3","Start","開始","","False","MENU","","[DELETED]"
 ```

-Those deleted entries are still available in Weblate, but not affect for the original CSV.
+Those deleted entries are still available in Weblate, but they do not affect the original CSV.

 #### 3. Discrepancies

-If an entry is existed in both the original CSV and Weblate CSV but translated strings are not equivalent, the script reports the discrepancy in stats file and the output (GitHub Actions).
+If an entry exists in both the original CSV and Weblate CSV but the translated strings are not equivalent, the script reports the discrepancy in the stats file and the output (GitHub Actions).

 The original CSV:
 ``` csv